- TAX INFO

-- You owe tax from the recapture of the first-time homebuyer credit (see Form 5405).
+- You owe any recapture taxes, other than from the recapture of an education credit, including repayment of the first-time homebuyer credit (see Form 5405).

 IRS e-file takes the guesswork out of preparing your return.
 You may also be eligible to use Free File to file your federal income tax return.
-Visit www.irs.gov/efile or see Section 6, later for details.
+Visit www.irs.gov/efile or see Options for e-filing your returns, later, for details.